kingces95/kingjs/descriptor/nested/reduce/README.md

 - `callback`: A callback invoked on each value accumulated.
 Return the newly accumulated value.
   - `accumulator`: The accumulated value so far.
 Will be `null` by default.
   - `value`: The leaf being currently accumulated.
+- `initialValue`: Value to use as the first argument of the callback.
+If no initial value is supplied, the first value visited will be used.
+- `thisArg`: The `this` argument to pass to `callback`.
 ### Returns
 Returns the accumulated value or `null` if no values were accumulated..
 ## Install